-ZenDesk is one of the most trusted platforms for businesses for IT help and assistance, but recently the organization learned of a major data breach affecting at least 10,000 of their clients.
+ZenDesk is one of the most trusted business platforms for IT help and assistance.
+Still, the organization recently learned of a significant data breach affecting at least 10,000 clients.
 This breach was discovered on 24 September 2019.
 Unfortunately, this intrusion has been reported to have existed since 2016.

 ZenDesk has maintained that no passwords or personal data have been used even after the breach was discovered.
 If true, this is good news for clients.